pcdshub/pcdshub.github.io/source/style.rst

   Parameters section.
 Therefore, the :meth:`__init__` method can be blank.

 Please note: In list sections, the colon must be preceded by a space, or omitted if the type is absent.
+Also, the type should not be backticked, even if it's a custom object; the reference will be made anyway.

 .. code::